parsiya/parsiya.net/content/post/2021/2021-06-12-semgrep-scalpel/index.markdown

 [semgrep-gitlab-mr]: https://semgrep.dev/docs/notifications/#gitlab-merge-request-comments

 # What Did We Learn Here Today?
-Semgrep rock!
+Semgrep rocks!
 You should use it.